Every Second Costs Revenue: PageSpeed Optimization for Online Shops

 Search and Index Performance

-Product search with Elasticsearch or Algolia in under 200 ms. Autosuggestions without noticeable delay.
+Product search with Elasticsearch and comparable search systems in under 200 ms. Autosuggestions without noticeable delay.
 Search index optimization for large catalogs with hundreds of thousands of products.

 Server and Caching for Shops